Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

     **Task - crossroads:**

-    Theре ис ан intersection of A and B streets.
+    There is an intersection of A and B streets.
 The even house numbers in Street A are on the right and odd ones are on the left.
-On the even (right) side, the numbers up to the intersection are from 2 to 200, and after the intersection are greater than 200.
-On the odd (left) side, the numbers up to the intersection are from 1 to 177, and after the intersection they are from 179 onwards.
+On the even (right) side, the numbers up to the intersection are from 2 to 200, and after the intersection are those greater than 200.
+On the odd (left) side, the numbers up to the intersection are from 1 to 177, and after the intersection they are those from 179 onwards.

     Write a program that loads one house number on street A and answers whether that number is before or after the intersection and which side of street A it is on.
 For example: